Ever considered hiring models for your fashion store? Now might be the time to do so.

 And research proves that this is effective: Data from

-In this post, we’ll explore your options for models, how to find the right ones to represent your brand, and some options for shooting these new photos to add to your fashion store.
+In this post, we’ll explore your options for models, how to find the right ones to represent your brand, where to look for models and some options for shooting these new photos to add to your fashion store.

 Before you start your search, let’s take a moment to talk about models.
-Traditionally, many people have thought of models as tall, rail skinny people with high cheekbones and perfect abs.
+Traditionally, many people have thought of them as tall, rail skinny people with high cheekbones and perfect abs.

 But is this an accurate representation of the average person who shops at your fashion store?
 In most cases, the answer is probably no. Your customers come in all shapes, sizes, and